Best Cities to Live in Romania in 2025, Based on Safety, Infrastructure, Air Quality and More

 Alba Iulia Romania

-It might shock a few people to see Alba Iulia listed here, but lately this city has grown a lot – similar to Oradea, although it’s not quite there yet.
+It might shock a few people to see Alba Iulia on this list, but lately, this city has grown a lot – similar to Oradea, although it’s not quite there yet.

-But I believe Alba Iulia to be one of the biggest opportunities in Romania for those looking to secure their spot while the city is still relatively unpopular among expats, so there’s plenty of cheap accommodation to enjoy.
+It’s smaller than most of the other cities I’ve talked about, yet it comes with advantages – lower property prices, less traffic, and good basic infrastructure.
+I believe Alba Iulia to be one of the biggest opportunities in Romania for those looking to secure their spot while the city is still in hidden gem mode.

 Sibiu Romania